 - Guideline values: current, recent changes and anticipated updates

-- Acute and lifetime exposure guideline values for chemicals
+- Conventional lifetime exposure guideline values for chemical and radiological agents

-- Health-based targets and endemic quantitative microbial risk assessment
+- Health-based targets for endemic disease and quantitative microbial risk assessment

-- Sanitary surveys and drinking water source protection
+- Sanitary surveys, source vulnerability assessments and source protection

 - Matching water treatment technologies to objectives